The Sanskrit Heritage Site

 Please visit the Reference manual for learning how to use the various facilities.

 An elementary Sanskrit course for beginners, using the site resources, may be found in its French version ici and in its English version here.
 It allows you to read and understand a simple text, extracted from the Vikramacarita story.
-A more extensive course on using Hypertext Sanskrit Tools, developed jointly with the Sanskrit Studies Department of the University of Hyderabad, is under development.
-It may be accessed here.
+An updated version of the English lesson is available here.

 Sanskrit Heritage dictionary in book form